AnasBenAmor10/OpenLayers_Geospatial_Project/README.md

 3. **Host the Client**:
    - Deploy your **OpenLayers** map on a **local** or **remote** web server for public or internal access.

-### How it works:

-- **Fetching Data**:
-  OpenLayers can request geospatial data (e.g., layers, points, lines, polygons) from a GeoServer instance via standard web services like WMS (Web Map Service) or WFS (Web Feature Service).
-It does this by making HTTP requests to GeoServer, which then returns the data, typically in formats like GeoJSON, GML, or KML.

-- **Displaying Data:**
-  OpenLayers takes this data and displays it on the map in the web application.
-It can render vector data (like points, lines, and polygons) or raster data (like satellite imagery or maps).

 ---

 ## 📂 **JS Files**